 Estimated economic value of white salt where in recent times there is dark sand or water

 Dark lagoons that have not been kept white with a layer of salt in recent years can be converted to highly reflective white surfaces at small cost for high reflected megawatt gains.
-Using satellite data, reflectivity of the lagoon can be verified multiple times each year to generate an accurate annual average of megawatts gained, and the area of each lagoon can be determined by satellite.
+Using satellite data, reflectivity of the lagoon can be verified multiple times each year to generate an accurate annual average of megawatts gained.

 If the present solar reflectivity of a no-longer-used salt pond is 7% and it is boosted to 40%, this would gain 33% of the potential reflectivity.
-Where the potential is 145 watts per square meter, such as the Great Salt Lake, the gain of converting one square kilometer would be 48 megawatts for a value of about (x $1560 =) $75,000 per year.
-This is far more than the cost to convert the pond to white salt and maintain it.
+Where the potential is 145 watts per square meter, such as the Great Salt Lake, the gain of converting one square kilometer would be 48 megawatts for a value of about (x $400 =) $19,200 per year.
+For a small pond of 20,000 square meters (eg,100m x 200m), the value is about $384 per year.
+For existing ponds, this is more than the cost to convert the pond to white salt and maintain it.
 Of course, competing uses such as for wildlife need to be balanced.

 Lakes that are salty and drying up can be managed to ensure the exposed beds are covered with highly reflective salt by creating lagoons with mud berms and pumping saltwater into them.
-Large areas could be so converted from 27% to 47% around the Salton Sea which has a reflectivity potential of 181 watts per square meter.
+Large areas could be so converted from 27% reflectivity to 47% reflectivity around the Salton Sea which has a reflectivity potential of 181 watts per square meter.
 The gain would be 36 megawatts per square kilometer and the salt crust on top should seal in dust so it does not blow in the wind which is a present problem.
-The shores of the Dead Sea can be converted from a reflectivity of 11% to a reflectivity of 61%, a gain of 50% of 162 watts per square meter for a value of $126,000 per year per square kilometer.
-The muddy shores of Lake Poopó in Bolivia, with an area of 27,000 square kilometers (10,000 square miles) have a reflectivity potential of 211 watts per square meter.
-Being mostly dry and dusty, most of these shores have no significant alternative uses.
+The shores of the Dead Sea can be converted from a reflectivity of 11% to a reflectivity of 61%, a gain of 50% of 162 watts per square meter.
+At a value per ReMY of US$400, the value is $32,400 per year per square kilometer.
+Being mostly dry, dusty, and salty, most of these shores have no competing alternative uses.

 Desalination plants take in salty sea water, extract fresh water, and discharge a brine of highly concentrated salt water.
 Instead of discharging salty brine into adjoining seas which causes environmental harm, desalination plants can discharge brine into multiple evaporation ponds, one pond at a time so that most of them are white with dried salt most of the time.
 The increased number of megawatts reflected to space can be determined to provide a subsidy to encourage creating evaporation ponds for each desalination plant and reduce environmental harm.